Guiding You Toward A Fair Resolution Through Mediation In San Diego

 There are several reasons you might want to pursue mediation to resolve your divorce issues.
 Firstly, mediation will allow you and your spouse the most decision-making authority over your own divorce.
 A judge will not know the deeper details about your relationship as a couple and a family, so it might not be as favorable to let a judge make a default decision in a trial.
 Mediation allows you to make your own decisions under a supervised discussion.
 Handling disputes outside of court will also likely save time and money.
 Mediation can also help avoid or minimize the negative emotional impact that high-conflict trials may induce.

 Divorce or separation is a difficult emotional process to begin with, and the more disputes, the tougher time you and your children might have.
 Mediation can at least offer a space (mediated by a trained third party) to discuss your uncertainties and settle your disagreements in a communicative way.
 This might even help parents become cooperative as they look ahead at co-parenting.
 The mediation process might not be able to solve every dispute, but it can help resolve some.
-This can prove beneficial even if you end up going to court for the rest of the disputes, because it will minimize the amount of disputes for a judge to decide.
+This can prove beneficial even if you end up going to court for the rest of the disputes, because it will minimize the number of disputes for a judge to decide.
 At the end of the day, you retain the most decision-making power in mediation sessions.

 What To Expect After Your Mediation Session

 Following mediation, the judge will review the settlement agreement for approval.
-They may ask to make major or minor changes, but in most cases the judge will accept the agreement and issue a final Judgement of Dissolution of Marriage.
+They may ask to make major or minor changes, but in most cases, the judge will accept the agreement and issue a final Judgment of Dissolution of Marriage.
 If mediation is unsuccessful or only partly successful, the couple will proceed to trial for a judge to conduct a hearing and make final decisions on the remaining issues.

 Learn More About How Mediation Can Help You Resolve Your Disputes